monsees-ryan514/Data-Analyst-Projects/README.md

 ## Dashboard 1: Product Sales

-This dashboard analyzes revenue changes over time and the performance of different categories of products.
+This dashboard analyzes revenue changes over time and the performance of different product categories.

 - Aggregated revenue by zip code to visualize geographic sales distribution in Tableau.
-- Calculated the top 10 highest and lowest revenue categories of products and displayed their sales over time.
+- Calculated the top 10 highest and lowest revenue product categories and displayed their sales over time.
-- Calculated the revenue per month by using SUM() and grouping by month.
+- Calculated the revenue per month using SUM() and grouping by month.
 - Excluded 2 incomplete months to ensure accuracy of trend analysis.

 ## Dashboard 2: Delivery Analysis